The Stanford Enneagram Discovery Inventory and Guide

 the positive attributes of the type

-Daniels and Price asked representatives of each personality type to review and revise their respective paragraphs to ensure that the paragraphs were congruent with their actual experience of being that type.
-Daniels and Price then reviewed their revisions to ensure that the paragraphs were accurate from a theoretical standpoint and were equally socially desirable.
+Daniels and Price asked representatives of each personality type (confirmed to be their type) to review and revise their respective paragraphs to ensure that the paragraphs were congruent with their actual experience of being that type.
+Daniels and Price then reviewed their revisions to ensure that the paragraphs were accurate conceptually and were equally socially desirable.

-Daniels and Price established the Essential Enneagram Test’s (originally the Stanford Enneagram Discovery Inventory and Guide) validity by testing 970 individuals throughout the United States who enrolled in Enneagram classes or volunteered for typing interviews.
-These individuals did not know their Enneagram personality type and were unfamiliar with the Enneagram.
-Sixty-five percent of the sample were women.
-Thirty-five percent were men.
+Daniels and Price established the Essential Enneagram Test’s (originally the Stanford Enneagram Discovery Inventory and Guide) validity by testing 970 participants across the United States who enrolled in Enneagram classes or volunteered for typing interviews.
+These participants were unfamiliar with the Enneagram and did not know their Enneagram personality type.
+65% of the sample were women.
+35% percent were men.

 Daniels and Price compared each individual’s Essential Enneagram Test self-rating to one of two “gold standard” ratings: